 Isabelle Kinsolving Farrar

-Isabelle Farrar is an associate in the litigation and tax departments and is a member of the firm’s tax controversy and government enforcement groups.
-She has extensive experience representing asset managers as well as companies in the healthcare industry.
+Isabelle Farrar is an associate in the tax departments and is a member of the firm’s tax controversy group.
+She has extensive experience representing asset managers as well as companies in the health care industry.

 Since joining Ropes & Gray in 2012, Isabelle has focused her practice on handling disputes with the IRS, state, and non-U.S. tax authorities.
 Isabelle has also represented clients in complex civil and criminal matters involving federal and state anti-kickback laws, the False Claims Act, the Foreign Corrupt Practices Act, the Food, Drug and Cosmetic Act, and consumer protection laws.

 Isabelle has conducted numerous internal investigations and represented clients in federal and state enforcement actions.
 She has managed many document review teams, including contract attorney teams, performing responsive, key, and privileged reviews of documents in multiple languages.

 She maintains an active pro bono practice, and has successfully represented asylum seekers before the Boston Immigration Court.
 Isabelle co-manages the firm’s pro bono asylum program.
 In June 2016, Isabelle was honored to receive the PAIR Project’s Pro Bono Mentor Award for supervising and mentoring over 70 active matters.